Erfre/ProductivityVille/README.md

 This is a game where you play by doing productive work for 25 minutes and afterwards you'll be rewared with some pomodoro currency which you can use to build a city.
 As the city grows the population will increase.
 The city will easily show you how much time you are spending on your work.

 ## Instructions:

 To play you press anywhere on the screen and the timer will start.
 When the timer reaches zero you will hear a gong sound which indicates it's time for a break.
 When break is over it's back to work.
 When you are finished working you can build a house by writing the name of the house and add it as a button.
 This is something you can use to keep track of how much time you are spending on that particular subject.
-At the moment there are only 3 different subjects you can keep track of.
-Of course you can use more but it will make it harder to keep track of the time spent on the project.
+At the moment there are only 3 different types of houses, so the more subjects you have the harder it will be to keep track of.

 ## Installation